AdamSpannbauer/twitch_packed_bar/README.md

 *this is an example of using a packed barchart to visualize emote usage in a [twitch.tv](https://www.twitch.tv) chat*

-*TODO: blog write up with more about process*
+[Blog post](https://adamspannbauer.github.io/2018/01/12/visualizing-emotes-in-twitch-chat-with-a-packed-barchart/) with more on process.

 ****